-The Company currently has two late-stage product candidates in development and a promising pipeline with earlier compounds.
-Newron is undertaking phase III trials of its lead candidate, safinamide, for the treatment of Parkinson's disease (PD) in conjunction with its partner, Merck Serono, which has exclusive worldwide rights to develop, manufacture and commercialize the compound in PD, Alzheimer's disease, and other therapeutic applications.
+The Company currently has a late-stage product candidate, safinamide, in development, three further clinical-stage compounds and a promising pipeline of five earlier/preclinical compounds.
+Phase III trials of safinamide are currently ongoing for the treatment of Parkinson's disease (PD).
+As per the agreement signed with Newron in 2006, Merck Serono, a division of Merck KGaA, Darmstadt, Germany, has exclusive worldwide rights to develop, manufacture and commercialize the compound in PD, Alzheimer's disease, and other therapeutic applications.